obsidian-level-maker/Obsidian/source_files/fltk/README.Wayland.txt

 - libxkbcommon-devel
 - pango-devel
 - mesa-libGLU-devel
 - dbus-devel     <== recommended to query current cursor theme
-- gtk3-devel   <== highly recommended, gives windows a GTK-style titlebar
+- libdecor-devel <== recommended, draws window titlebars
-- libdecor-0.2.0 <== recommended, present in Fedora Rawhide, not in Fedora 39
+- gtk3-devel     <== highly recommended if libdecor-devel is not installed
 - glew-devel     <== necessary to use OpenGL version 3 or above
 - cmake          <== if you plan to build with CMake
 - cmake-gui      <== if you plan to use the GUI of CMake

 Package installation command: sudo yum install <package-name ...>